Like a Story from the Divine Comedy

 Tools supporting the TameFlow Approach

-The TameFlow Approach, especially the operational aspects are strongly founded on collecting and interpreting metrics, often with visual management techiques.
+The TameFlow Approach, especially the operational aspects are strongly founded on collecting and interpreting metrics, often with visual management techniques.
 Metrics and charting can be made easy with the right tools.
 Discover what tools can help you with this!